Episode 15 – How to improve your posture

 - Loose muscles – “tighten” or focus on activating them with isolated activation exercises.

-Let’s have a look at how to improve your posture.
-Read on below
+Let’s have a look at three (3) more posture tips and tricks.
+Read on below for details.

 3. Loosening tight muscles